Building Habits

 At the beginning of each year, many people start new year’s resolutions.
 We are going to stop drinking, stop smoking, drink more water, actually go to the gym, stop buying coffee, and maybe even get eight hours of sleep per night.
 We are going to create new habits and start the new year on a positive note.

-I think it’s safe to say that we start with the best of intentions.
-We really want to make a habit of all of our resolutions.
-But when push comes to shove and real life kicks in, we often slip.
+I think it’s safe to say that we start with the best intentions.
+We want to do better than this past year and create a long list of resolutions.
+But when push comes to shove and everyday life kicks in, we often slip.
 It is so easy to sleep in and ditch the gym – especially after a long day at work.
 Or go to a party and just have one cocktail, even though we told ourselves no drinking this year.

 The biggest issue is how to create a routine and stick to it.
 It isn’t about resolutions, per se.
 It is about how to make a habit when there wasn’t one there before.
 Here are some ideas for how to get a habit and stick to it.